-The Tunisia Campaign was fought between Allied and Axis forces from 1942 to 1943, with the Axis surrendering on 13 May 1943.
-The area in which the Enfidaville War Cemetery is located and the surrounding area of Tarkouna saw fierce fighting near the end of this campaign and most of those buried there perished in the period of March to May 1943.
-The town of Enfidaville was itself captured by the Allied Eighth Army on 19 April 1943.
+The Tunisia Campaign was fought between Allied and Axis forces from 1942 to 1943..
+The area in which the Enfidaville War Cemetery is located and the surrounding area of Tarkouna saw particularly fierce fighting near the end of this campaign, with most of those buried there having perished in the period of March to May 1943.

 Enfidaville War Cemetery history

 The Tunisia Campaign against the Axis powers began in November 1942 when Commonwealth and US Army troops landed in Algeria and Morocco.
 The Germans responded quickly, sending forces from Sicily to Tunisia to prevent Allied advance.

 However, in the south, the Axis forces were defeated at Al Alamein and withdrew into Tunisia via Libya.
 The Allies regrouped for a final offensive but were strongly resisted.
 Nevertheless, on 7 May 1943, Tunis fell to the Allied forces and by 11 May the town of Enfidaville, 100 kilometres south of the city, was taken.

 Most of those buried as Enfidaville War Cemetery died during the intense final battles of the campaign, particularly at the city of Enfidha.

 Today, the Enfidaville War Cemetery is open at all times of the day.
 Note that the register and visitor’s book will only be accessible during working hours.
 Visitors will find a large and open space of 8 burial plots with neat lines of grave markers.